 Why is the Delaware Limited Liability Company the best LLC on the planet?
 It’s a question we get asked a lot.
 In a state best known for its business entities, the Delaware LLC sometimes gets overlooked, as its older, more distinguished sibling, the corporation, receives a lot of the attention.
 We think that’s mostly because Delaware didn’t allow the formation of LLCs until 1991 when it passed its first Limited Liability Company Act.
 Since that time, however, the Delaware LLC has offered the same asset protections and tax advantages that a corporation offers.
-Often the LLC is the simpler, more flexible choice for small businesses.
+Often the LLC is the simpler, more private, more flexible choice for small businesses.
 Below, you’ll find a list of the advantages that make the Delaware LLC one of the world’s best business entities:

-Delaware LLC Advantages
+Benefits of a Delaware LLC

 - Simple and Secure